 One look at the trees and you'll likely agree that Mother Nature is at her most spectacular this time of year.

-I love to soak up the brilliant colors of Autumn and I think this quilt project is a perfect way to pay tribute to the rich and varied colors of the season.
+I love to soak up the brilliant colors and I think this fall harvest quilt project is fun way pay tribute to the hues of the season.

 I'm perfectly happy to say goodbye to Summer when the sights are easily replaced with luscious, vivid tones like this.